Palm Done Right means going beyond the standard.

 Compare Palm Done Right

-In contrast, Palm Done Right farmers use organic growing practices.
+In contrast, Palm Done Right farmers grow palm oil organically and sustainably using organic farming practices.
 By definition, growing organically means growing without synthetic pesticides, herbicides or fertilizers.

 But it’s much more than that.

-Farmers who grow organically become stewards of the land and soil, rather than takers from it.
+Those farmers who grow palm oil organically and sustainably with organic farming practices become stewards of the land and soil, rather than takers from it.

 Palm Done Right combines experience and wisdom from indigenous cultures with the technical know-how of professional agronomists to empower farmers with the knowledge, support and resources they need to grow organically.

-Organic and sustainable practices used for Palm Done Right include:
+Organic and sustainable farming practices used for Palm Done Right include:

 - Cultivating diverse, non-commercial crops to attract beneficial insects